asdfjkl/pgn2dcg/README.md

 Year: unsigned 16 bit integer denoting the year the game was played. `0x00` if unknown

 **Month**
-Month: unisgned 8 bit integer denoting the month the game was played. `0x00` if unknown
+Month: unsigned 8 bit integer denoting the month the game was played. `0x00` if unknown

 **Day**
 Day: unsigned 8 bit integer denoting the day the game was played. `0x00` if unknown.